 I led the redesign of this core feature to improve usability, aligning user needs with product goals and ensuring a smooth transition from outdated patterns to a more intuitive experience.

-As the only UX designer on the team, I also led the redesign of Regcheq’s transaction workflow, aligning user needs with business priorities and enhancing overall usability.
+As the only UX designer on the team, I also led the redesign of Regcheq’s IT workflow, aligning user needs with business priorities and improving overall usability.

 Challenge